microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraDeviceRegisteredOwner.md

 aaaaaaaa-0000-1111-2222-bbbbbbbbbbbb Maria Sullivan    maria@contoso.com       Member
 ```

-The first command gets the object ID of a device by using the [Get-EntraDevice](./Get-EntraDevice.md) cmdlet, and then stores it in the $DevId variable.
+The first command gets the object ID of a device by using the [Get-EntraDevice](./Get-EntraDevice.md) cmdlet, and then stores it in the `$DevId` variable.

-The second command gets the registered owner of the device in $DevId.
+The second command gets the registered owner of the device in `$DevId`.

 ### Example 2: Retrieve the registered owner of a device